 The core team had grown to now also include Claude Goddard , Dennis De Gregorio Dennis’ wife Marlyn, and Paul Reech who were all committed and eager to help.
 By necessity worship was on Sabbath afternoons as the Orchard was dependant upon musicians from other churches for music, who were busy themselves on Sabbath mornings in their own home churches.
 As a result there was a good variety of visiting musicians which proved to be a wonderful blessing.
-Meity Mandagie also joined the team, and opened her house up for small groups which met on a weekly basis.
+Meity Mandagie also joined the team, and opened her house up for small groups which met on a weekly basis for a time.

 THE FIRST BAPTISM